veracruz-project/icecap/examples/README.md

 vehicle for virtualization-based confidential computing.
 The IceCap Hypervisor doubles as the reference application of the IceCap Framework.
 See [../README.md](../README.md) for an overview of the IceCap Hypervisor.
-This section will focus on how the IceCap Framework is used to create the IceCap Hypervisor.
+This section will focus on how the IceCap Framework is used to construct the IceCap Hypervisor.

 The IceCap Hypervisor is a CapDL-based system created using the IceCap